What is a miscarriage?

 - Blighted ovum

 - Early in pregnancy, a fertilized egg attaches to the uterus wall.
-No embryo will develop.
+No embryo will grow.

 - Intrauterine fetal demise

-- The baby stops developing and dies in early pregnancy.
+- The fetus stops growing and dies in early pregnancy.

 - Molar or partial molar pregnancy